mikecinnamon/MLearning/[ML-06] Example - The churn model.md

 ```

-Mind that Python orders the target values alphabetically.
-In the binary case, thie means that the negative class comes first.

-In binary classification, the probability of the positive class is taken as a **predictive score** (as in credit scoring).
+Mind that Python sorts the classes alphabetically.
+In the binary case, this means that the negative class comes first.
+The probability of the positive class is taken as a **predictive score** (as in credit scoring).
 Then the predicted class is chosen based on a **threshold value**: the predicted class is positive when the score exceeds the threshold, and negative otherwise.

 The scores are extracted as: